Free Scale-Ready Assessment — see how your business scores on the 60-15-15 standard.Book yours →

 Reason 2: Growth That Eats Cash Faster Than It Arrives

-Adding $200,000/month in new contracts requires $120,000/month in payroll and subcontractors—paid weekly while revenue ramps over 60-90 days.
+Adding $200,000/month in new contracts requires $120,000/month in payroll and subcontractors—paid weekly while revenue ramps over 60-90 days, so rapid expansion can deplete cash reserves before receipts arrive, especially for many small business owners and new businesses early in growth.
+Leaders also have to stay alert to market changes, since shifts in demand or buyer behavior can make fast growth even harder to fund.
 If gross margin sits below 60%, growth magnifies a weak model.
-Every new dollar brings insufficient working capital contribution.
+Every new dollar brings insufficient working capital contribution, and inadequate working capital leaves the business unable to cover expenses during growth.

 Reason 3: Overhead Creep and Fixed Costs Above 30% of Revenue

 Sales & marketing plus G&A should stay under 30% combined.
-A $5M firm spending 22% on each (44% total) leaves no room for cash after payroll and taxes.
-These business expenses are often locked in leases and annual contracts.
+A $5M firm spending 22% on each is showing poor management of fixed costs, and poor expense management can erode the cash cushion needed for survival.
+These business expenses are often locked in leases and annual contracts, so if cash reserves disappear, the company can face insolvency even while appearing profitable.

 Reason 4: Debt Payments and Owner Distributions Draining Cash Off the Books